Skip to main content

 • “The game is quite good, and I’m grateful to the developers for its smooth performance on crossover.”

 • “The demo worked better than the actual game.
-I have a 5080 GPU, but the game is not optimized.
-Adjusting settings in the Nvidia control panel does nothing in-game, suggesting the game either overrides Nvidia or ignores it.
-This is unacceptable.
-For me, a faint line appears across the screen that disappears when zooming in or adjusting the camera angle, so it's not screen tearing but likely UI and camera issues.
-The game requires top-tier CPUs like the Ryzen 7 7800X3D, which is laughable.
-The developers didn't just drop the ball; they shattered it.
-This game is not optimized.”
+I have a 5080 GPU, and the game is not optimized.
+Adjusting settings in the Nvidia control panel does nothing for the game, indicating it either overrides Nvidia or doesn't listen, which should not happen.
+There is a faint line across the screen that disappears when zooming or adjusting the camera angle, so it's not screen tearing but likely the UI and camera causing issues.
+They really screwed up; this requires the best CPU on the market, a Ryzen 7 7800x3d, which is laughable.
+The game is not optimized.”

-• “The gameplay is pretty much what I expected, but there's some jank in cutscenes and cinematics, and it's not well optimized; loading is sluggish even on the lowest settings.”
+• “The gameplay is pretty much what I expected, but there's some jank in cutscenes and cinematics, and it's not well optimized, so loading things can be sluggish even on the lowest settings.”

 • grinding